pdesaulniers/misstortion1/Readme.md

 This is a fork of [Misstortion](https://github.com/nimbletools/misstortion) that allows building it as an LV2 on Linux.

-Linux LV2 and VST2 builds are available in the releases tab.

 # Build

 To build the plugin as an LV2, run the following commands (you'll need the usual JUCE dependencies):